cjdbarlow/Part-One/medical-gas-supply.md

     * Carbon dioxide is grey-green
 * Labelling of connections
 * The **pin index system**
-Used to prevent the wrong gas yoke being connected to a cylinder
+Used to prevent the wrong gas yoke being connected to a cylinder.
     * Pins protrude from the back of the yoke
     * Holes exist on the valve block
     * Pins and holes must line up for the cylinder to be connected